storageos/storageos.github.io/_docs/reference/os_support.md

 The following script tries to load kernel modules in your host.
 If it finishes without error, your OS is compatible and LIO support will be enabled.

 You can run the script or execute the containerised version of it.
-Both solutions require the execution for every host that will run StorageOS.
+Both solutions require the execution on every host that will run StorageOS.

 ### Execute in host